headforwards-spd/headforwards-website/src/pages/info-pages/where-are-we-going.md

           providing the right support and work-life balance for its people will always be a priority.
         type: markdown-component
-      - jobTitle: dirctor & cofounder
+      - jobTitle: Director & Co-founder
         name: Toby Parkins
         quote: >-
           We want to grow in the right way, with the aim of enabling all people